nudro/covid-resources/README.md

 45. **Coronavirus in the United States: Mapping the COVID-19 outbreak in the states and counties** https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/ Use these maps to track the COVID-19 outbreak coast to coast.
 Follow US counties to see cases on a local level, including confirmed cases and deaths.
 46. **Google News** Coronavirus stats, news, maps - https://news.google.com/covid19/map?hl=en-US&gl=US&ceid=US:en <img src="https://img.shields.io/badge/viz-map-brightgreen"></img> <img src="https://img.shields.io/badge/-NEW-yellow"></img>
 47. **NPR** https://www.npr.org/sections/health-shots/2020/03/16/816707182/map-tracking-the-spread-of-the-coronavirus-in-the-u-s <img src="https://img.shields.io/badge/-charts-yellow"></img>  <img src="https://img.shields.io/badge/-NEW-yellow"></img>
+29. **COVID-19 LITERATURE CLUSTERING** Given the large number of literature and the rapid spread of COVID-19, it is difficult for health professionals to keep up with new information on the virus.
+Can clustering similar research articles together simplify the search for related publications?
+How can the content of the clusters be qualified?
+By using clustering for labelling in combination with dimensionality reduction for visualization, the collection of literature can be represented by a scatter plot.
+On this plot, publications of highly similar topic will share a label and will be plotted near each other.
+In order, to find meaning in the clusters, topic modelling will be performed to find the keywords of each cluster.
+This project is done for Kaggle's COVID-19 Open Research Dataset Challenge (CORD-19). https://maksimekin.github.io/COVID19-Literature-Clustering/plots/t-sne_covid-19_interactive.html (no code)

 # Epi Models Code <a name="epi"/>